MenkeTechnologies/zpwr/README.md

 This project started out as my own version of Hashrocket's [Dotmatrix](https://github.com/hashrocket/dotmatrix) repo and it then grew.

-It is an extremely powerful custom terminal environment bilt on top of [oh-my-zsh](http://github.com/robbyrussell/oh-my-zsh).
+It is an extremely powerful custom terminal environment built on top of [oh-my-zsh](http://github.com/robbyrussell/oh-my-zsh).

 There is a significant amount of custom zsh, bash, vimL and perl code that I wrote to support very advanced functionality that I desired.